Spartanburg, South Carolina:

 - Spartanburg is steeped in our country's heritage

 Spartanburg is centrally and conveniently located at the intersections of Interstates 26 and 85.
 We are right in the middle of everything!
 Driving directions and maps

 - 1 Hour from Asheville

 - 4 Hours from Myrtle Beach, Hilton Head and Savannah

 There are so many options to choose from when looking for a place to live in Spartanburg.
-Whether it is an renting an apartment or house, dorm-style living or even purchasing a home, there is something for everyone.
+Whether it is an renting an apartment or house, sharing dorm-style living, or even purchasing a home, there is something for everyone.